 If culture eats strategy for breakfast, the culture of the industrial worker – built on trust, cooperation and a flat organisational structure – may be the secret ingredient that makes the Norwegian process industry truly remarkable.

-In 2020, plans for three large-scale battery cell factories were announced in Norway.
+There are two large-scale battery cell factories under construction in Norway.
 Many believe this is just the start of a Norwegian industrial battery adventure, spurred on by the EU’s ambition to build an independent battery industry.

 How did Norway become such a hotspot for the battery industry?
 This can be explained in part by the country’s access to abundant, clean and affordable energy, which is ideal for power-intensive industries such as battery production.
 But that is only half the story, according Agnethe Rieber-Mohn, HR Director at Glencore Nikkelverk.